apsaltis/oryx/README.md

 The Computation Layer should start computing immediately.
 The Serving Layer will load its output shortly after it finishes.

-Use the endpoint interface in the console to test by calling `/recommend` with a user ID from your data set to see some recommendations.
+Use the endpoint interface in the console, input your own preferences.
+Next to `/pref`, type your name (e.g. `sean`) and type the name of a band in the data set, like `Bad Religion`.
+Then `/recommend` to yourself.
+If you input this band, you should see recommendations like this punk band, like `NOFX` or `Green Day`.

 ### Classification / Regression example